enriquecs095/terraform-aws-autoscaling-groups-infrastructure/README.md

     aws ec2 import-key-pair --key-name "key_pair_name" --public-key-material fileb://~/.ssh/key_pair_name.pub --region region-name

+Finally, change "key_pair_name" from the "key_pair" argument to the previous key already created on AWS.

 ## 3. Create a file that execute the commands to install apache

 Create a file "my_file.sh" for the "user_data" argument then copy and paste the following commands: